An introduction to working in Australia.

 The Half Day Orientation is available for all health practitioners new to Western Australia who have a rural or remote Western Australian placement.
 It is a free three to four hour session aimed at providing clinical, cultural and family information which relates specifically to living and working in rural general practice in Western Australia.

-The orientation is held at Rural Health West in Nedlands and includes information on the following:
+The orientation is held at the Rural Health West office based in Perth, and includes information on the following:

 - Our support services, including: